01 of 07

 "It's not in the ingredients, it's in the way you fry it," Seetoh explains.
 "How do you pass down technique?
 You can pass down the recipe, but you can never pass down technique!
 Like, when do you stop frying those pickled daikon and start mixing it?
 These things are very difficult to teach."Continue to 6 of 7 below.

 Making Singaporean Carrot Cake

-The next generation hawker seemed pretty handy to my untrained eye: in a giant frying pan, he poured a large amount of cubed "carrot cake" and placed a mound of chye poh (pickled radish) with garlic - after sautéing and mixing the lot, the hawker pours a large amount of whipped egg onto the pan, drowning the combined carrot cake/chye poh.
+The next generation hawker is still an expert: in a giant frying pan, he poured a large amount of cubed "carrot cake" and placed a mound of chye poh (pickled radish) with garlic - after sautéing and mixing the lot, the hawker pours a large amount of whipped egg onto the pan, drowning the combined carrot cake/chye poh.
 He then slices the large cake into serving sizes and ladles each onto a plate.

 With the surfeit of scrambled egg in the carrot cake, the dish turns out a bit omelet-ty, crisped on the edges by the hawker.
 The large pieces of daikon provide an excellent canvas for the flavor highlights provided by the garlic, chye poh, and the dab of sambal (chili sauce) on the side.Continue to 7 of 7 below.

 Getting to Bukit Timah Market & Food Centre